saltant-org/saltant/docs/source/hosting/development.rst

 Setting up environment variables
 --------------------------------

-saltant needs to collect variables unique to your locale.
-When its server is run, saltant loads these variables from an ``.env`` text file at the base of the repository.
+saltant collects variables unique to your locale from a ``.env`` file at the base of the project's repository at runtime.

 To create your ``.env`` file, copy the included example ``.env.example`` file to ``.env``::